g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 - [Google AI language model](https://gemini.google.com/app) to find references for troubleshooting.
 - [Google Fonts](https://fonts.google.com/).
 - [Fontawesome](https://fontawesome.com/).
-- Am I Responsive for mockup for this README.
+- [Am I Responsive](https://ui.dev/amiresponsive) for mockup for this README.
-- http://www.responsinator.com/ to show the website layout on various devices for this README.
 - [Optimizilla](https://imagecompressor.com/) to optimize image size.
 - [Canva](Canva.com) to edit images and create the rules illustration for the website and this README.
 - [Balsamiq](https://balsamiq.com/wireframes/desktop/) to create wireframes and layout map of the website for this README.